Agent authentication¶

 Enable verbose logging¶

 Enable verbose logging to get detailed information about authentication operations.
-To do so, add the following code to agent.py.
+To do so, search for where MyAgent is instantiated in custom.py and set verbose=True.

 Check environment variables¶